Federal Crimes Attorney in Chicago, Illinois

 lawyer and the client

 Chicago, IL criminal defense attorney Michael Leonard discusses what to look for in hiring a lawyer to defend you against federal charges.
-He explains that when selecting a lawyer for a federal criminal case, there are several crucial factors to consider.
-Firstly, it is important to assess whether the lawyer has extensive experience in handling federal cases.
-Federal court procedures, laws, and courtroom etiquette differ significantly from those in state courts.
-Therefore, I would prefer an attorney who possesses a broad range of federal experience.
+He shares that when evaluating a lawyer for a federal criminal case, several key factors are essential.
+First and foremost, the attorney should have extensive experience handling federal cases, as federal courts differ significantly from state courts in terms of procedure, legal nuances, and courtroom protocol.
+A deep familiarity with federal practice is critical to navigating these complexities effectively.